Boilertalk/Web3.swift/README.md

 __*Please see the examples below*__

-> Note: For the examples to work you need to import Web3 and PromiseKit first
+> Note: For the examples to work you need to  and PromiseKit first

 #### Request web3_clientVersion